Difference Between Favorite and Favourite

 ‘Favourite’ is a word used according to British spelling standards.
 The people living in countries that speak British English use this spelling.

 Evidently, the letter ‘u’ is added to the word when spoken with this orientation.
-Even though the term is spelled differently, its meaning remains the same as when used in American English.
+Even though the term is spelt differently, its meaning remains the same as when used in American English.

 The term ‘Favourite’ can be used as a noun as well as an adjective.
 People have been writing down this spelling for centuries.

 However, it was a famous British lexicographer who used the term in his dictionary.
-Since then, this spelling is widely accepted by people living across the world, especially outside the U.S.
+Since then, this spelling has been widely accepted by people living across the world, especially outside the U.S.

-Many people argue that ‘favourite’, spelled with a ‘u’ is the original way of using the word.
+Many people argue that ‘favourite’, spelt with a ‘u’, is the original way of using the word.
 However, research shows that the term may have a common origin with ‘favorite’.

 When English speakers started using the word, apparently, there was no difference in the spelling.
 The word was used with the same spelling all over the world.